microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 #### Windows Application Packaging Project

 A [Windows Application Packaging Project](https://docs.microsoft.com//windows/msix/desktop/desktop-to-uwp-packaging-dot-net) (WAP project, from now on) is a template available in Visual Studio, which is typically used to package as MSIX classic Windows application.
-In our context, we're going to use it to bundle together the classic Windows process and the React Native for Windows application in the same MSIX package.
+In our context, we're going to use it to bundle together the classic Win32 process and the React Native for Windows application in the same MSIX package.

 The diagram below shows how all these components are tight together:

 ![The architecture of the solution we're going to build in the article](assets/2021-05-08-win32component/architecture.png)

-1. The user launches the React Native application which, at the same time, starts also the classic Windows process.
+1. The user launches the React Native application which, at the same time, starts also the classic Win32 process.
-2. The Windows process, at startup, establishes a communication with the React Native application using an App Service and it stores a reference to the channel.
+2. The Win32 process, at startup, establishes a communication with the React Native application using an App Service and it stores a reference to the channel.
 3. The user presses a button in the React Native application.
 4. The button will invoke a method method exposed by the native module.
-The method will push a message to the communication channel, so that it can be received by the classic Windows process.
+The method will push a message to the communication channel, so that it can be received by the classic Win32 process.
 The message will contain the information about the key that the Windows process must retrieve from the registry.
-5. The classic Windows process retrieves the desired key from the registry, it stores it inside another message and it sends it back to the communication channel.
+5. The classic Win32 process retrieves the desired key from the registry, it stores it inside another message and it sends it back to the communication channel.
 6. The native module, which is using the App Service to keep the communication channel open, receives the message with the retrieved key and it sends it back to the JavaScript layer.
 7. The React Native application can now show to the user the value of the registry key.